matrix-org/matrix-spec/content/appendices.md

 a number of rooms whose history includes events with a `sender` which does not conform.
-In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal unicode codepoint except for `:` and `NUL` (U+0000), including other control characters and the empty string.
-Localparts MUST be valid UTF-8 sequences.
+In order to handle these rooms successfully, clients and servers MUST accept user IDs with localparts consisting of any legal non-surrogate Unicode code points except for `:` and `NUL` (U+0000), including other control characters and the empty string.

 User IDs with localparts containing characters outside the range U+0021 to U+007E, or with an empty localpart, are considered non-compliant.
 For current room versions, servers must